Dalacin cream is a vaginal cream for the treatment of bacterial vaginosis.

 - Irritation of the vagina or cervix

 Clindamycin cream is an internal antibiotic cream used in the treatment of bacterial vaginosis (or BV), which is a common type of bacterial infection of the vagina.
-Many women will seek or be prescribed it in treatment of BV whereas in other women it can disappear of its own accord.
+Many women will seek treatment of BV whereas in other women it can disappear of its own accord.

 Clindamycin Cream is for insertion into the vagina only.
 Do not apply it externally to the skin or into any other part of your body.

 Your treatment pack will include 7 tubes of Clindamycin cream and 7 disposable plastic applicators.
 This is one full course of treatment for Bacterial Vaginosis.
 Insert one tube of cream into the vagina once a day for 7 consecutive days, using the applicators provided, unless advised otherwise by your prescribing nurse, doctor or pharmacist.
 We recommend inserting the cream just before going to bed.

 You should only use this cream after having been diagnosed as having bacterial vaginosis by a nurse, doctor, online doctor or pharmacist.